 MORE REALISTIC SCALE MODELS AND CONCEPTS

-The three-dimensional printing is poised to change the world around us as we know it.
+Three-dimensional printing is poised to change the world around us as we know it.
 This technology is going to make a massive impact in the fields of development and architecture.
-Freelance 3D designers and architectures use this technology to print the 3D versions of their creations.
+Freelance 3D designers and architects use this technology to print the 3D versions of their creations.

 Can you imagine viewing a scale model of a building, sliding open a hatch and peering straight into the structure?
 No. 3D printing has made that possible!
 And that is the way 3D designers have revolutionised the architecture industry.
 They have helped develop models of commercial real estate structures and residential properties.

 Virtual reality representations of a building take you on digital walkthroughs.
-Similarly, 3D designers help architectures bring their design to life!
+Similarly, 3D designers help architects bring their designs to life!
 3D printing offers much more than a reference point or resource.
-The architectures can see if the results go their way before anything is put in place.
+The architect can see if the results go their way before anything is put in place.